 According to a study conducted by the Urban Institute, a small emergency fund between $250 and $750 can prevent a small crisis from snowballing into a larger one, like in the case of an eviction turning into homelessness.

 For financial experts hoping to help clients resolve this issue, first a connection must be made between higher risk for financial ruin and lack of an emergency savings plan.
 There is a somewhat ingrained misconception among American households that the ability to manage daily requirements is the same as being financially stable.
 In the same study by the AP, more than 60% of respondents felt good about their economic situation despite the inability of most to save for an emergency situation.

 Besides the lack of access to savings, the AP poll also asked respondents how they would cover an emergency need if they didn’t have money available in their personal accounts.
 The majority said they would attempt to borrow the funds, but 11 percent stated that they would choose to forego paying the unexpected bill.
 The same group was asked about their retirement savings, and they admitted to struggling to save for the future in that category as well.
 When asked, 54% reported that even though they work, they’re unconfident about their retirement savings.
-These reports are eye-opening reminders that most Americans are only one accident or personal injury away from a financial crisis.
+These reports are eye-opening reminders that most Americans are only one accident or personal injury lawyer in Long Island away from a financial crisis.

 Personal Injury Can Result in Loss of Income

 Unexpected bills can take the form of many different occurrences.
 For too many families, accidental injury and hospital bills are the source of their financial emergency.
 Even if you are insured or have litigation pending, finding the money to pay expenses while injured can be difficult.